 Here we will discuss how to filter or query using Rest API in SharePoint 2013.

-In old days working with SharePoint lists or library, many times we came across querying lists and applying a filter on list items using CAML Query.
+In the old days working with SharePoint lists or libraries, many times we came across querying lists and applying a filter on list items using CAML Query.
 We all know constructing long CAML query gets confusing and many lines of chunks as well.

 But no worries REST is the lifesaver; with REST it’s very easy to filter lists and gives to flexibility using few lines or sometimes just one line of code.